rossholdway/rules/README.md

 }
 ```
 #### Infer
-`Infer` can be used as a TypeScript util to infer the return type of a r
+`Infer` can be used as a TypeScript util to infer the return type of a Rule.
-Rule.
 ```typescript
 const homer = obj({
   name: literal("Homer"),